BlinkDL/Hua/README.md

 ## How to use

+This is 100% free.
 Run https://github.com/AUTOMATIC1111/stable-diffusion-webui with --api (will listen at 127.0.0.1:7860 by default).
+Use sd-v1.5-inpainting model.
+If you see CORS error, update A1111 to latest commit.

 Then you can use https://www.PaintHua.com for txt2img / img2img / inpainting / outpainting.